Event: 2-Day Retreat: Sounds and Silence: Music and Mindfulness.

 Susanne Olbrich has been engaged in mindfulness practice for 20 years.
 A lay member of Thich Nhat Hanh’s Order of Interbeing, she also studied Mindfulness-based Stress Reduction (MBSR) with Bangor University.

-Susanne’s work as a as a pianist and composer embraces classical, jazz, folk and world music as well as a love for experiment.
+Susanne’s work as a pianist and composer embraces classical, jazz, folk and world music as well as a love for experiment.
 She has been offering creative music workshops in Scotland and Germany, collaborating with music schools, the NHS, adult education providers and community groups.
 In 2012 she co-founded the Mindful Artists Network.

 Cost: £100/£80 (Concessions).